robclark56/bitcoinPay-PHP/README.md

   * lightningTip.css
   * lightningTip_light.css (Optional)
 * Copy the contents of the head tag from `lightningTip.php` into the head section of the HTML file you want to show LightningTip in.
 The div below the head tag is LightningTip itself.
 Paste it into any place in the already edited HTML file on your server.
-* Edit lightningTip.php and edit the _CHANGE ME_ section
+* Edit the _CHANGE ME_ section of `lightningTip.php`.
+This is where you enter the HEX version of your _invoice.macaroon_.

 There is a light theme available for LightningTip.
 If you want to use it **add** this to the head tag of your HTML file: